-It’s recommended that people talk to a professional if they experience any of these stand-out signs of trouble:
+Patients should talk to a professional if they are experiencing any of these signs of trouble:

-- Hopelessness, helplessness, and a chronic inability to function in daily life
+- Chronic inability to function in daily life

 - Suicidal thoughts

-- An inability to concentrate, either due to an elevated or depressed mood
+- Inability to concentrate due to an elevated or depressed mood

-- A complete loss of energy or a dramatic increase in energy
+- Complete loss of energy or a dramatic increase in energy

 - Impaired judgement and reckless behavior

 While the extremes of bipolar disorder are obvious, misdiagnosis is frequent because bipolar disorder can present as a wide range of symptoms and behavior.
 There are many subtleties of moods that need to be evaluated for a proper diagnosis.
-Though the condition is called bipolar disorder, in reality, there is a spectrum of symptoms and behaviors that vary widely from one mood to the other, in any combination.
+There is a spectrum of symptoms and behaviors that vary widely from one mood to the other, in any combination.

-There is no one-size-fits-all treatment for bipolar disorder.
-The Integrative Center for Wellness is committed to working with our patients to help develop a personalized treatment plan that will address their specific needs as a bipolar patient.
-This means that our support will vary depending on the type of bipolar disorder a patient experiences, as well as based on their medical history, family history, etc…
+The Integrative Center for Wellness offers patients one-on-one consultations, evaluations, diagnosis, treatment, and management of bipolar disorder.
+There is no one-size-fits-all treatment, so Dr. Ahmad is committed to working with our patients to help develop a personalized treatment plan which will vary depending on the type of bipolar disorder a patient experiences, as well as based on their medical history, family history, etc…